eduardo3g/terraform-serverless/README.md

 ## Introduction

-The main purpose of this small event-driven project is to show how to use <a href="https://www.terraform.io/">Terraform</a> to provision immutable Cloud-Native infrastructure, along with the Serverless Framework.
+The main purpose of this small event-driven project is to show how to use <a href="https://www.terraform.io/">Terraform</a> to provision immutable Cloud-Native infrastructure, along with the <a href="https://www.serverless.com/">Serverless Framework</a>.

 ## Infrastructure as Code (IaC) 👷🏻